My Products

 {type} variable is a reserved word for defining content extensions of web actions in Cloud Functions.

-• Enable CORS: select CORS(Cross-Origin Resource Sharing) enable status.
+• Enable CORS: Select Cross-Origin Resource Sharing (CORS) enable status.
 Additional items must be set if Enable is selected.

-• Access-Control-Allow-Method: set methods to allow during client request (resource access)
+• Access-Control-Allow-Method: Set methods to allow during client requests (resource access).

-• Access-Control-Allow-Headers: set headers to allow during client request (resource access)
+• Access-Control-Allow-Headers: Set headers to allow during client requests (resource access).

-• Access-Control-Expose-Headers: user-defined header available to be included in client request (resource access)
+• Access-Control-Expose-Headers: User-defined header available to be included in client requests (resource access).

-• Access-Control-Max-Age: retention period of client preflight request results.
-During this period, preflight request is not made again
+• Access-Control-Max-Age: Retention period of client preflight request results.
+During this period, a preflight request is not made again.

-• Access-Control-Allow-Credentials: set response exposure status when the credential mode (Request.credentials) of client request (resource access) is set to include.
-Set to true (unique value) if needed, and no header input if not needed
+• Access-Control-Allow-Credentials: Set response exposure status when the credential mode (Request.credentials) of client requests (resource access) is set to include.
+Set to true (unique value) if needed, and a header does not need to be entered if not needed.

-1. Check whether the created resource is displayed in the Resource list of the [Resources].
+8. Check whether the created resource is displayed in the Resource list of the [Resources] tab.

-• If Enable CORS item is enabled, an OPTIONS Method is created to process a CORS request at API Gateway, and it is displayed on API CORS corresponding Resource List.
-However, OPTIONS Method cannot be edited.
+• If the Enable CORS item is enabled, the OPTIONS method is created in API Gateway to process CORS requests, and it is displayed on the corresponding resource list.
+However, the OPTIONS method cannot be edited.

 Set CORS of the resource

-Set resource CORS enable status, and if enable is set, additional items can be set.
+Set the resource CORS enable status, and when enabled, additional items can be set.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apis in the APIs column of the target product in the Product list.
+3. Click i-apigateway-apis in the APIs column of the target product from the product list.

-• Clicking the API name in the APIs list of detailed information moves the API to the selected API list screen.
+• Clicking the API name in the APIs list of details moves the API to the selected API list screen.

-4. Click the API with the resource to check and set in the APIs list.
+4. Click the API with the resource you want to check and set from the API list.

-6. Check the Resource list, click the resource to set, and click [View Resource].
+6. From the Resource list, click and select the resource to set and click [View resource].

-7. To set CORS (default: Disable), click Enable CORS to enable, and set the additional header item.
+7. To set CORS (default: disable), click Enable CORS to enable it, and set the additional header items.

-• For more information about additional header items, see Step 7 of Create resource.
+• For more information on additional header items, see Step 7 of Create resource.

-• If CORS is set to Enable, OPTIONS Method is created, and it is displayed on the corresponding resource list.
+• If CORS is set to Enable, the OPTIONS method is created, and it is displayed on the corresponding resource list.

 Delete resource